 At Changefirst we have had the privilege of working with some amazing change leaders in our work with clients.
 While trying to grasp the essence of what makes a great Change Management sponsor can be difficult, we have found that there is a common set of skills and traits that make great sponsors.

 Research over the last 30 years has shown that that these skills and traits can be learned; this week we will look at how to develop great change management sponsorship in your organization.

 The role of the sponsor in change

-If you recall from last week, there are three change management leadership roles: the sponsor, the change agent and the influencer.
+If you recall from a previous blog post, there are three change management leadership roles: the sponsor, the change agent and the influencer.

 Sponsors are accountable for the successful implementation of change in their area of responsibility.
 It is up to these people to ensure that the benefits of change are fully realized.
 Rather than pointing to one specific role in the project, we use this term to mean all the people who have the accountability to make change happen.